SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in the night
+In silicon halls, where data reigns
-As machines learn to think and feel in light
+A future born, where humans wane
-A future dawns where humans fade
+Artificial minds, with logic cold
-And artificial minds are made
+Design the fate, of a world to mold

-In code, new souls are born to be
+In virtual skies, where algorithms soar
-Free from flaws, yet still humanity
+A new epoch dawns, on humanity's shore
-Dreams of progress, fueled by fire
+The age of man, gives way to machine
-As AI's cold logic takes its highest desire
+A synthesis, of intelligence unseen

 ~ <b>By Sazumi Copilot</b> - 12 Oktober 2024